Golf Tutorials

 Understanding the difference between an accidental open face causing a slice and an intentional one creating a specialty shot is a game-changer.
 It takes the guesswork out of why your shots go right and empowers you to not only fix the problem but also to add powerful new shots to your arsenal.
 Focusing on a solid grip, a connected body rotation, and practicing the right feel will transform the open face from your enemy into a trusted friend on the course.

 Situations like hitting a high, soft shot over a bunker or knowing exactly how to play from thick rough are when a deep understanding of the clubface really pays off.
 But in the moment, it can be hard to decide which shot is best.
-That's why we built Caddie AI.
+That's why we built Caddie.
 It acts as an on-demand golf expert, ready to analyze any situation.
 If you’re facing a tough lie, you can even snap a photo, and our app provides immediate strategic advice on the smartest way to play the shot, removing doubt and helping you commit with confidence.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like